 1. Handle the money with high standards and set a tone of integrity.

-In an AVO, close treasurer oversight of cash, checks, and deposits is vital.
-If you can’t always be present when money is changing hands, be visible enough that others know that you’re engaged.
-Be especially scrupulous about keeping personal funds (yours and others’) completely separate from organizational funds.
+Oversight of cash, checks, and deposits is vital.
+Be especially scrupulous about keeping personal funds completely separate from organizational funds.

 - The Treasurer should receive and reconcile the bank statements, OR write checks, but not both.